 A second principle is to ensure the athlete knows, in confidence, that they have out-prepared their entire competition.
 They need to know they have slept better, trained in the gym harder, eaten better, and that their timing and skills work has been worked on at a higher level.

-Prepare for the worst by imagining your responses to adversity – Dr Victor Thompson (Clinical Sports Psychologist)
+Prepare for the worst by imagining your responses to adversity – Dr. Victor Thompson

 Dr. Victor Thompson is a Sports Psychologist and competitive sportsperson who owns his own psychology clinic based in London.
 His psychology clinic specialises in delivering scientifically supported cognitive-behavioural therapies (CBT) to adults experiencing psychological difficulties.
 He has a Bachelors in sports psychology as well as a Doctorate in Clinical Psychology.
 He has applied his knowledge to his own training where he has finished silver in the National GB sprint triathlon championships.